Biserial algebras and generic bricks: Some applications and problems

 In this subsection we highlight some fundamental differences between the two notions of domesticness for tame algebras.
 In particular, we present several examples to better clarify some important points and motivate some questions which could be further pursued.
 In doing so, we give specific attention to string algebras, because they provide a more tractable setting.

 As remarked earlier, generalized barbell algebras give an explicit family of tame algebras which are not domestic but always $1$-generic-brick-domestic.
-This naturally raises the question if there are examples of tame algebras which are $n$-domestic and $m$-generic-brick-domestic, for arbitrary $m$ and $n$ in $\mathbb{Z}_{\geq 0} \cupdot \{\infty \}$.
+This naturally raises the question if there are examples of tame algebras which are $n$-domestic and $m$-generic-brick-domestic, for arbitrary $m$ and $n$ in $\mathbb{Z}_{\geq 0}$.
 Evidently, we need to additionally assume $m\geq n$.
+Also, it is natural to ask whether there exist tame algebras which are $n$-generic-brick-domestic but not of polynomial growth.
 In the following examples, we give an explicit algorithm for constructing such algebras and prove Corollary \ref{Cor: m-domestic and n-gen-brick-domestic}.

 Before we give a set of examples, let us fix some notation and terminology that will be handy.
 We encourage the reader to observe the bound quiver given in Example \ref{Example: m-domestic algebras which are 0-generic-brick-domestic} while going through the following definition.
 Below, by $\Vec{A}_d$ we denote a linearly oriented copy of quiver $A_d$.